cloudywaters/cloudywaters.github.io/src/content/posts/Monitoring-Observability-Intro/mon-obs-intro.md

    A single automated approach to cover all critical workloads, maintaining consistency across all services.

 3. **Frameworks and Modern Approaches**:
    Integrate modern practices like SRE and Platform Engineering.
-Use Service Level Indicators (SLIs) and Service Level Objectives (SLOs) to monitor service quality proactively and move into a tops down approach.
+Use Service Level Indicators (SLIs) and Service Level Objectives (SLOs) to monitor service quality proactively and move into a top down approach.

 4. **Alerts**:
    Define policies aligned with SLIs & SLO's and / or service-level agreements (SLAs) and key performance indicators (KPIs), focusing on actionable alerts.